COVID-19 Update: Appointments will continue in compliance with social distancing.

 Our Outpatient Treatment Program is an ideal blend of client focused, comprehensive, one-on-one attention, coupled with the freedom to stay at home, in a hotel, or resort of your choice.

-Medicated-Assisted Treatment (MAT) is the use of FDA-approved medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to the treatment of substance use disorders.
+Medicated-Assisted Treatment (MAT) is a form of opiate-free pain management that uses a combination of FDA-approved medication, counseling, and behavioral therapies to provide a “whole-patient” approach to the treatment of substance use disorders.

-A common misconception associated with MAT is that it substitutes one drug for another.
-Instead, these medications relieve the withdrawal symptoms and psychological cravings that cause chemical imbalances in the body.
-MAT programs provide a safe and controlled level of medication to overcome the use of an abused opioid.
+These medications relieve the withdrawal symptoms from the side effects of opiates and the psychological cravings that cause chemical imbalances in the body.
+MAT programs provide a safe and controlled level of medication to provide pain relief while overcoming the use of an abused opioid.

 Common Questions about MAT: